nyxtom/broadcast/README.md

 COUNTERS
  Returns the list of active counters.

-SET
+DECR
- Sets the specified key to the specified value in values.
+ Decrements a key by the specified value or by default 1.
+ usage: DECR key [1]

+DEL
+ Deletes a key from the values or counters list or both.
- usage: SET key 1234
+ usage: DEL key

 ECHO
  Echos back a message sent
  usage: ECHO "hello world"

+EXISTS
+ Determines if the given key exists from the values.
+ usage: EXISTS key

+GET
+ Gets the specified key from the values.
+ usage: GET key

 INCR
  Increments a key by the specified value or by default 1.